- Boards, Commissions & Committees

 Work Group Meetings

-The community-based process is intended to provide an opportunity for broader community involvement in any recommendations to improve police-community relations in the City of Modesto.
-Watch the July 20, 2021 work group meeting on the City of Modesto's Official YouTube Channel, as well as subsequent meetings - generally being held on a monthly basis.
+The community-based process was intended to provide an opportunity for broader community involvement in any recommendations to improve police-community relations in the City of Modesto.

 3 Areas of Focus